kazimirovic/oversimplified_dht/README.rst

 OversimplifiedDHT: A somewhat deficient python implementation of the Bittorrent Mainline DHT.
 =============================================================================================

 Not suitable for real use.
-The main focus of the project is research.
+The focus of the project is research.

 What works:
 -----------